borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 2/README.md

 ## TileMap

-`LevelMaker` doesn't return the table of tiles, but instead a `map` created with the `TileMap` class. (there is actually a wrapper class in the form of `GameLevel`, but as mentioned earlier, this will be discussed in a future update)
+`LevelMaker` doesn't return the table of tiles, but instead a `map` created with the `TileMap` class (there is actually a wrapper class in the form of `GameLevel`, but as mentioned earlier, this will be discussed in a future update).

-`TileMap` is used to take the tiles and provide two helper functions: `pointToTile` and `render`.
-With these functions, the game is able to render the level by using `level:render()`, and is further able to pinpoint a specific tile with `level:pointToTile(x, y)`.
-This last one is the topic of the next update, describing tile collision.
+`TileMap` is used to take the tiles and provide two helper functions.
+With `render`, the game is able to render the level by using `level:render()`.
+With `pointToTile`, the game is further able to pinpoint a specific tile matching the input coordinates.
+Consider the next update for more details.

 ### init